Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Layered Structure of Operating System

-Origin of Operating Systems Layers
+Origin of Operating System Layers

-The idea of designing a layered structure of operating systems came to Djikstra and Powell where it was suggested that an operating system can be divided into different layers to increase modularity, and easy to maintain and debug-friendly system.
+The idea of designing a layered structure of operating system came to Djikstra and Powell where it was suggested that an operating system can be divided into different layers to increase modularity, and easy to maintain and debug-friendly system.

-Architecture of Layered Operating Systems
+Different types of Layers in Layered Operating Systems

 Layered Operating Systems are designed in such a manner that layers below a layer provide the service and the layers above are those that consume the service.
 This practice is used in software engineering to create applications that are modular, scalable and easy to maintain.
 Below is an illustration to help us understand the many layers that are fixed to the kernel.
 The layers sandwiched between the first and last layer are responsible for system services and management such as CPU scheduling, memory management, process management and I/O Management.